Most people ignore the plumbing system because it largely remains out of sight.

 Similarly, too much paper, facial tissues, baby wipes, paper towels, and light cardboard cause drain blockage, exceeding the capacity of the drainage systems to accept these wastes.

-The only things you should flush down your toilet, drain, or sink are water and human waste.
+Water and human waste should be flushed down your toilet, drain, or sink only.
 Other foreign objects should be responsibly discarded in the trash, composted, or recycled in the garbage disposal.

 3. Hygiene And Baby Products